richpauloo/beautiful-jekyll/_posts/2019-09-30-Race-to-the-Bottom.md

 >
 > -Adam Keats, Environmental Attorney at the Center for Food Safety

-To understand the consequences of this long lead-in to SGMA, we first need to understand the relationship between groundwater use and drought.
+To understand the consequences of this long lead-in to SGMA, we first need to understand the relationship between groundwater use and drought [^3].

 ***